-G3ict Announces New Country Representatives for Russia and Saudi Arabia
+G3ict Announces New Country Advisors for Russia and Saudi Arabia

-G3ict’s Smart Cities for All Country Representative program continues to expand its footprint with two new representatives from Saudi Arabia and Russia, bringing the global network to twenty.
+G3ict’s Smart Cities for All Country Advisory Network continues to expand its footprint with two new advisors from Saudi Arabia and Russia, bringing the global network to twenty.

 "Strong local leadership and deep local expertise are critical to driving improvements in the digital inclusion and human rights of persons with disabilities," said James Thurston, Vice President of G3ict and Managing Director of Smart Cities for All.
-“We are thrilled to be welcoming Aya and Anatoliy into our Country Representative program.”
+“We are thrilled to be welcoming Aya and Anatoliy into our Country Advisory Network.”

 Aya Abdullah Jibreal obtained her first certification as a disability case manager in 2016.
 In 2019, she became an IAAP Certified Professional in Accessibility Core Competencies (CPACC).
 Along with her professional activities, she sits on the International Association of Accessibility Professionals (IAAP) internal committee for Strategic Leader in Accessibility (SLiA) initiative.
 Currently, she is also working towards a Masters in Inclusive Design from OCAD University in Toronto, Canada.

 “Ensuring that the provisions of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) are implemented in an actionable manner will take time.
 I firmly believe that accessible ICT is one of the most effective and valuable instruments for creating equal opportunities,” said Anatoliy Popko, Accessibility Consultant and Lead, “Dialogue in the Dark” in Moscow.
 “My collaboration with G3ict as Country Advisor will contribute to the understanding of disabilities from a person-centric realm, and thereby advocate for greater accessibility and inclusion in Russia.”